10 Top-Rated Day Trips from Istanbul

-The historical riches of Istanbul can easily keep you busy for a week, but this massive metropolis can also wear you out.
-Breaking up the city sightseeing with a day trip or two is a good way of escaping the hustle and bustle for a while and exploring a different side of Turkish life.
-The main day trips are to the sights of the Gallipoli Peninsula and to the famed archaeological site of Troy, but if history is not your thing, a visit to the relaxing Princes Islands or to the popular Black Sea beach resort of Şile is a tempting downtime diversion in any Istanbul itinerary.
+The historical riches and attractions of Istanbul can easily keep visitors busy with things to do for a week, but this massive metropolis can also wear you out.
+Breaking up the city sightseeing with some day trips from Istanbul is a good way of escaping the hustle and bustle for a while and exploring a different side of Turkish life.
+The main day trips are to the sights of the Gallipoli Peninsula and to the famed archaeological site of Troy, but if history is less your thing, you could join the local tourists with a visit to the relaxing Princes Islands or to the popular Black Sea beach resort of Şile; both are tempting downtime diversions in any Istanbul itinerary.

 1 Gallipoli War Cemeteries

 For Turkish visitors, Gallipoli holds deep significance as it was here that a young commanding officer named Mustafa Kemal (who would later become known as Ataturk - founder of the modern Turkish Republic) first made his name.
-For foreign tourists from Australia and New Zealand, Gallipoli is also a point of pilgrimage, as soldiers from these countries (known as Anzacs) were deployed in great numbers and suffered heavy casualties here.
-The main sites are at Anzac Cove (where the Allies first landed on 25 April 1915) and the Anzac Commemorative Site is found; at Lone Pine, which holds a mammoth cemetery for Anzac soldiers; Chunuk Bair (where the New Zealand memorial is situated); and 57 Alay (commemorating Mustafa Kemal's Ottoman 57th Regiment, which suffered brutal losses trying to stem the Anzac advance).
-Gallipoli lies about 300 kilometers from Istanbul.
+For foreign visitors from Australia and New Zealand, Gallipoli is also a point of pilgrimage, as soldiers from these countries (known as ANZACS) were deployed in great numbers and suffered heavy casualties here.
+The main sites are at Anzac Cove (where the Allies first landed on 25 April, 1915) home to the Anzac Commemorative Site; at Lone Pine, which holds a mammoth cemetery for ANZAC soldiers; Chunuk Bair (where the New Zealand memorial is situated); and 57 Alay, commemorating Mustafa Kemal's Ottoman 57th Regiment, which suffered brutal losses trying to stem the ANZAC advance.

 The nearest center to the Gallipoli Peninsula battlefields and to the famed archaeological site of Troy, Çanakkale is a thriving seaside town with a youthful modern buzz.
-Most visitors only stay long enough in town to have a look at the Trojan horse monument - a movie prop relic from the 2004 movie Troy - that takes center stage in the town square, but if you're looking to experience a Turkish town just as energetic as Istanbul but much more approachable in size, it's worthwhile spending a little more time here.
-For history buffs, Çanakkale's waterfront is home to the Dardanelles Straits Naval Museum, which holds a small but interesting collection of war relics and artifacts from both the Gallipoli battles and from the earlier Ottoman era.
-While travelers more interested in contemporary life will find the town's café scene, often packed with university students, a great stop off on the way to either the somber battlefields or onwards to Troy. Çanakkale lies about 300 kilometers from Istanbul.
+Most visitors only stay long enough in town to have a look at the Trojan horse monument - a movie prop relic from the 2004 movie Troy - that takes center stage in the town square.
+However, if you're looking to experience a Turkish town just as energetic as Istanbul but much more approachable in size, it's worthwhile spending a little more time here.
+For history buffs, Çanakkale's waterfront is home to the Dardanelles Straits Naval Museum, which holds a small but interesting collection of war relics and artifacts from both the Gallipoli battles and the earlier Ottoman era.
+While travelers more interested in contemporary life will find the town's café scene, often packed with university students, a great stop off on the way to either the somber battlefields or onwards to Troy.

-There are few archaeological sites as mythologised as Troy.
-About 310 kilometers from Istanbul, the ruins here are (supposedly) the site of the famed Trojan War from Homer's Iliad, which pitted the Greeks against the city of Troy.
+Few archaeological sites are as mythologized as Troy.
+The ruins here are (supposedly) the site of the famed Trojan War from Homer's Iliad, which pitted the Greeks against the city of Troy.
 Heinrich Schliemann first declared this spot Troy in the 1870s, and although archaeological debate rages on, the site is significant for many factors beyond the Greek legend.
-This is a multi-layered site of various trading cities with a history that stretches from the early Bronze Age right up to the Byzantine period and so has huge importance for archaeological understanding of the contact between the ancient Mediterranean civilisations (a fact it was anointed with UNESCO World Heritage status for in 1998).
+This is a multi-layered site of various trading cities that dates from the early Bronze Age right up to the Byzantine period.
+As a consequence, it has huge importance for archaeological understanding on the contact between the ancient Mediterranean civilizations and it was awarded UNESCO World Heritage status in 1998.

 4 Princes Islands

-One of Istanbul locals' favorite escapes from the city, the Princes Islands sits in the northeast corner of the Sea of Marmara, offering serenely beautiful scenery just half an hour's ferry ride from the city's bustle.
+One of Istanbul locals' favorite escapes from the city, the Princes Islands sit in the northeast corner of the Sea of Marmara offering serenely beautiful scenery just half an hour's ferry ride away from the city's bustle.
 Jumping on the ferry for a day trip to the islands allows travelers to soak up the gorgeous coastal scenery along the way.
 Princes Islands consists of nine islands, but two of them are the most popular stops for day trippers.

-Heybeliada Island has plenty of opportunities for swimming and sunbathing - which are the most popular activities for visitors - but is also home to the lovely Merit Halki Palace, now converted into a hotel, and the Hagia Triada Monastery built in 1844.
+Heybeliada Island has plenty of opportunities for swimming and sunbathing, which is the most popular activity for visitors, but it is also home to the lovely Merit Halki Palace, now converted into a hotel, and the Hagia Triada Monastery, built in 1844.
 Büyükada Island has the Monastery of St. George and the Museum of the Princes' Islands.
 There are no cars on the islands, and horse-drawn carriages offer the main form of transport.

-Backed by the tall peaks of Turkey's Mount Uludağ, Bursa, about 160 kilometers from Istanbul, is a modern industrial city with a fascinating historic core.
+Backed by the tall peaks of Turkey's Uludağ (Grand Mountain), Bursa is a modern industrial city with a fascinating historic core.
 This was the Ottoman Empire's first capital, from where they cast their eyes to Constantinople (modern-day Istanbul) and decided to conquer the Byzantine city.
-Although Bursa is quite spread out, most of the historical attractions are within easy walking distance from each other right in the central district.
+Although Bursa is quite spread out, most of the historical sites are within easy walking distance from each other right in the central district.

-The mammoth Ulu Camii (grand mosque) is the city's focal point built by Seljuk Sultan Beyazıt I with 20 domes on its roof.
-Bursa Citadel only has scattered remnants to see but is also the site of the tombs of Sultans Osman and Orhan, founders of the Ottoman Empire.
-Bursa's prettiest mosque is the Yeşil Camii, with intricate tilework and calligraphy on show, while opposite the mosque is the Yeşil Tomb with a tile-covered mihrab.
+The mammoth Ulu Camii (grand mosque) is the city's focal point, built by Seljuk Sultan Beyazıt I with 20 domes on its roof.
+Bursa Citadel only has scattered remnants to see but is also the site of the tombs of Sultans Osman and Orhan; founders of the Ottoman Empire.
+Bursa's prettiest mosque is the Yeşil Camii, with intricate tilework and calligraphy on show, while opposite the mosque is the Yeşil Tomb, with a tile-covered mihrab (prayer niche).
 The medrese (Islamic school of learning) nearby is now the Turkish and Islamic Arts Museum, which is well worth a look for travelers interested in Ottoman art and design.

-On Turkey's Black Sea, Şile is primarily a fishing village, but its gorgeous sweep of white sand causes it to turn into a resort during summer, when locals from Istanbul flock here for a day at the beach.
+On Turkey's Black Sea Coast, Şile is primarily a fishing village, but its gorgeous sweep of white sand causes it to turn into a resort during summer, when locals from Istanbul flock here for a day at the beach.
 Although the beach is the main drawcard and makes a welcome escape from the hot and busy city streets in the height of August, Şile also has some other highlights for those who don't want to flop out in the sun.
-There's a small castle, built by the Genoese in the 14th century just offshore, and a lighthouse that dates from the Ottoman era.
-Nearby is the resort town of Ağva, surrounded by astonishingly peaceful and pretty coastal scenery, with more sunbathing options. Şile and Ağva lie about 75 kilometers from Istanbul.
+There's a small castle just offshore, built by the Genoese in the 14th century, and a lighthouse that dates from the Ottoman era.
+Nearby is the resort town of Ağva, surrounded by astonishingly peaceful and pretty coastal scenery, which provides more sunbathing options.

-Best known for its oil-wrestling festival, which takes place annually in either June or July, Edirne is liberally peppered with Ottoman buildings thanks to its role as the empire's second capital.
+Best known for its oil-wrestling festival, which takes place annually in either June or July, Edirne is liberally peppered with Ottoman buildings, thanks to its role as the empire's second capital.
 The Selimiye Mosque is the grandest structure in town, built by the renowned Ottoman architect Sinan (who also built Istanbul's Süleymaniye Mosque).
 The interior dome, even wider than the dome of the Aya Sofya, is stupendously impressive.
 The exterior courtyard here is host to the Edirne Turkish and Islamic Art Museum, with an excellent display of ceramics, clothing, and woodwork from the Ottoman era.
 While just behind the mosque is the Edirne Archaeological Museum, which holds some interesting exhibits of Thracian steles.
-There are various other mosques that are worth a look, including the rather beautiful Sultan Beyazit II Mosque, the Üç Şerefeli Mosque (with its four different minarets), and the aptly-named Old Mosque (Edirne's oldest mosque building).
-But the real joy of a trip here is wandering the old town streets that were once the medieval heart of the city.
-Here, you'll find a wealth of Ottoman traditional wooden houses, many gracefully dilapidated and brimming with old world ambience.
-Edirne lies about 278 kilometers from Istanbul.

 This mammoth fortress, sitting above the peaceful fishing village of Kilitbahir, sits overlooking the Dardanelles Strait, opposite the town of Çanakkale.
 First built by Mehmet the Conqueror in the mid-15th century, Kilitbahir was a strategic defense post (its name translates as "lock of the sea") from where the Ottomans controlled this vital waterway.
 The interior tower was built by Suleyman the Magnificent in the 16th century.
 Walking along its sturdy fortifications gives you a good idea of the sheer size of this structure and also allows for excellent panoramic views across the strait.